dsiotas/monitoring/README.md

 # monitoring
-monitor memory, cpu and disk usage scripts
+monitor memory, cpu and disk usage scripts.
+This is my first bash script.